The Glossary of Money Software

 Double-Entry

-Entry (aka Journal Entry or Ledger Entry)
+Entry (aka Journal Entry, Ledger Entry, or Post)

-FBO (For Benefit Of) Account
+FBO (For Benefit Of) Account (aka Omnibus Account)

 Hot Accounts